Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 Kotlin serialization can't automatically determine the concrete type of a generic type parameter at runtime.
 As a result, it can't pick a serializer for that parameter without explicit configuration.

-To provide this configuration, register the subtype in a `SerializersModule` using a serializer that specifies a `PolymorphicSerializer` for the generic parameter.
+To provide this configuration, register the subtype in a `SerializersModule` with an explicit serializer.
+`PolymorphicSerializer(Any::class)` has the broadest scope, but you can use a more specific serializer when you know which concrete types the generic value can have.

 Here's an example: